Welcome to College Prep

 College is expensive, there’s no doubt about that.
 The cost of a college education is ever increasing and families are understandably growing more and more anxious about how they will pay for it all.
 The average price of a private college is above $50,000 and state school costs are on the rise as well, averaging close to $20,000.
 While we recognize the importance of the price tag in your final decision, I urge you not to consider cost as a primary factor in your college search process just yet.

 The Financial Aid process is a lot like learning a brand-new language and many students miss out on great opportunities because they feel overwhelmed with the whole process and miss important steps.
 Think of Financial Aid in its most basic definition – money awarded by federal and state governments and individual schools based on an analysis of your families’ need.
 Need is determined by looking at total income and assets including things like: bank accounts, stocks, bonds, investments, inheritances, and trusts.
+In other words, depending on your financial situation, college may not cost as much as you anticipated.

-Without getting into the nitty-gritty, We will provide an overview of this information to give you a basic understanding of the process as a whole and include frequently asked questions.
+Without getting into the nitty-gritty, we will provide an overview of this information to give you a basic understanding of the process as a whole and include frequently asked questions.
 The absolute key to financial aid is staying on top of deadlines!

 Guidelines: